mholzinger/pystate/README.md

 - Store those values locally (sqlite)

 ## Config for roms (if available)
-- Locate accosiated configs for each each core (if applicable mathing specefic roms)
+- Locate associated configs for each each core (if applicable mathing specific roms)